KiraXD123/KiraXD123/README.md

-- 👋 Hi, I’m @KiraXD123, a dedicated student with a passion for coding.
+# Welcome to My GitHub!
-- 👀 I’m interested in learning new stuffs
+👋 Hi there!
+I'm Akshay(aka Kira), a dedicated student with a passion for coding.

-- 🌱 I’m currently learning web development
+**What i'm Learning ?...**

-- 📫 How to reach me-
+I'm currently diving into the exciting world of web development, learning new technologies, and working on various projects to improve my skills.

-- Contact me on Discord `discord.com/users/1078294134051328111`
+# My Projects

-- 😄 Pronouns: Male
+working on it.....

 <!---
 KiraXD123/KiraXD123 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.